gaebar/inventory-manager/README.md

 - **Environment and Configuration**: Secured with GitHub Secrets for sensitive information management.

 ## User Interface
-The application offers a Command Line Interface (CLI) for all inventory interactions, including adding, updating, listing, and removing inventory items.
-This allows for a nimble experience ideal for various environments, from small businesses to enterprise back-office operations.
+The application offers an interactive Command Line Interface (CLI) for all inventory management, including adding, updating, listing, and removing inventory items.

-A full list of CLI commands and their usage can be found below:

-- **List Inventory**: `java -jar inventory-manager.jar list`
-- **Add Item**: `java -jar inventory-manager.jar add --name "Item Name" --quantity 10`
-- **Update Item**: `java -jar inventory-manager.jar update --id 1 --name "New Item Name" --quantity 15`
-- **Remove Item**: `java -jar inventory-manager.jar remove --id 1`

 For future enhancements, we are exploring the addition of a web-based interface for an even more intuitive user experience.